awsdocs/amazon-comprehend-developer-guide/doc_source/topic-modeling.md

 Topic modeling is an asynchronous process\.
 You submit your list of documents to Amazon Comprehend from an Amazon S3 bucket using the [StartTopicsDetectionJob](API_StartTopicsDetectionJob.md) operation\.
 The response is sent to an Amazon S3 bucket\.
 You can configure both the input and output buckets\.
 Get a list of the topic modeling jobs that you have submitted using the [ListTopicsDetectionJobs](API_ListTopicsDetectionJobs.md) operation and view information about a job using the [DescribeTopicsDetectionJob](API_DescribeTopicsDetectionJob.md) operation\.

-Documents must be un UTF\-8 formatted text files\.
+Documents must be in UTF\-8 formatted text files\.
 You can submit your documents two ways\.
 The following table shows the options\.

 | Format | Description |